 The Journal of Pan African Studies (JPAS) seeks work that: present original research methods/theory, add to a body of research, announce research findings, guide future research, explore theories, distribute new knowledge, present new ideas, invite discussion, introduce research reviews, and provide new Africology centered concepts and terminology.
 Hence, submitted articles should have: an introduction, literature review (annotated bibliographies accepted), a methodological construct, results, discussion, conclusions, and suggested steps for further research that can intellectually engage scholars, students and others with interest in African world community studies.
 In 2011 JPAS received the National Council for Black Studies Fannie Lou Hamer & Kwame Nkrumah Award for Outstanding Academic Leadership and Service in the African World.

 JPAS is published four times a year in March, June, September, and December, with occasional supplemental special issues.

-JPAS is indexed via Academic OneFile, Directory of Open Access Journals, EBSCO, International Index to Black Periodicals, Literature Resource Center, ProQuest, Social Sciences Full Text (WilsonWeb), Thompson Gale, World History Collection, etc.
+JPAS is indexed via Academic OneFile, Directory of Open Access Journals, EBSCO, Google Scholar, International Index to Black Periodicals, Literature Resource Center, ProQuest, Social Sciences Full Text (WilsonWeb), Thompson Gale, World History Collection, etc.

 JPAS seeks to use an affirmative African centered logic and language of liberation, therefore, we have decided not to use the term 'tribe' or slaves in reference to the African experience.
 We ask that all contributors acknowledge this policy before submitting content.
 Hence, the preferred alternative terms-concepts include 'ethnic group' and 'the enslaved'.
 And in regards to the use of the word black, when it is used to indicate people of African heritage, we recommend that it be capitalized.